 There are plenty of places to teach outside the U.S, but very few organizations give you the chance to make the impact of a lifetime.
-This immersing job opportunity provides a $132.50/mo. stipend, housing with utilities, transportation, lunch Monday-Friday, health insurance and visa renewal trips.
+This immersing job opportunity provides a $164.47/mo. stipend, housing with utilities, transportation, health insurance and visa renewal trips.

 This challenging position provides the opportunity to spend a year teaching english to the most at-risk youth in Honduras, with an organization that has been featured on CNN, CNN en Espanol, Larry King Live, and USA Today.

-In addition to the $132.50 monthly salary (currency exchange is 22L to $1), SHH covers all volunteer housing with utilities and lunch 5 days a week.
+In addition to the $164.47 monthly salary (currency exchange is 23L to $1), SHH covers all volunteer housing with utilities.
 Incidental expenses like high speed internet, classroom materials, Volunteer Card health insurance, and visa renewal trips are also covered.
 Expenses not covered by us include travel to/from Honduras and money for personal travel/amenities.

 Housing and Food:

-Our volunteers will live in a comfortable staff apartment located in the city center of El Progreso and will be provided with transportation to and from the school in our bus.
+Our volunteers will live in a comfortable staff apartment located in the city center of El Progreso and will be provided with transportation to and from the school in our buses.

 Teaching experience and advanced Spanish are both desirable volunteer traits.
 However, we are most interested in individuals who are flexible, able to deal with significant challenge, and willing to learn along with us.